hewitson-j/leaps-and-bounds-new/README.md

 ## Contact
 This section allows users to send an email to the owner to schedule an appointment.
 This is done through a mailto link per the client.
 There are also links to other pages.

+## Terms of Service/Privacy Policy
+This section is used for the terms of use of the website.